lu7did/PixiePi/README.md

 When programmed as modes other than CW or CWR the keyer will basically become a PTT line (low=ON,high=OFF).

+# Operating as a SSB transceiver

+To be implemented

+# Operating as a FM transceiver

+To be implemented

 # Other programs

   * DDSPi